magentabusiness/IoT-Quickstart/Quectel BC68/04_Send_Data_BC68.md

 AT+QLWULDATAEX = len(dec) ,MsgId key_len(hex) key(ascii_hex) value_len(hex) value(ascii_hex) , flags  , seq_num
 ```
 Info:
-MsgId 07 => String Data with no Response from ALLIoT
+MsgId 07 => String Data with no Response from IoT-Gateway
-MsgId 00 => String Data with Response from ALLIoT / Response = (AA00)
+MsgId 00 => String Data with Response from IoT-Gateway / Response = (AA00)

-1. Send String Data with Response from ALLIoT
+1. Send String Data with Response from IoT-Gateway
    In this Example we will send Key=Color / Value=Magenta
    Color in ASCII Hex = 436f6c6f72  / Len=5
    Magenta in ASCII Hex = 4d6167656e7461 / Len=7